vladimirfomene/guest-writer/articles/2018-09-10-developing-a-restful-client-with-retrofit-and-spring-boot.markdown

 ```

 Next, copy this JSON data and paste it in the [jsonschema2pojo](http://www.jsonschema2pojo.org/) tool, unselect the *Include getters and setters* option, select Gson as your annotation style, Java as your target language and name the class `GitHubRepository`.
 Then, click on the preview button at the bottom of the page.
-This will create the following classes in a modal.
+This will create three classes with the following structure:

 ```java